D2-mods/The-Workshop-Kitpack/README.md

 Compatibility:
 -

+**IMPORTANT: If you're running into an issue with the arcane kits (i.e. Starjammer) where they don't have the full selection of spells when leveling up or at character creation, a current workaround is to install the Tome & Blood mod's "No Opposition Schools" component".
+This tweak is safe to install at end of order.**

+More info: Due to how the game detects mage specialists, once you get a high enough number of kits, any arcane kits added afterwards may share restricted schools with one or more specialists.
+For now, best thing to do if the issue comes up is to install the TnB component mentioned above.

-- These aren't hard rules, but compatibility will be best following these.
+#### These aren't hard rules, but compatibility will be best following these:
 - Install after Rogue Rebalancing.
 Several RR files need to be patched for full compatibility.
 - Install after class revision mods, unless they specifically say to install after any kits.
 - Install after mods that revise or overwrite spells.